bast/talk-collaborative-routines/talk.md

 - Hard to see what problems are still open
 - Popular: [Google Groups](https://groups.google.com) (possibly not reachable from China)

-## Wikis

-- Intuitive
-- Difficult to version
-- Cannot edit at the same time by several people

 ---

 template: inverse